Fantom-foundation/Tosca/BUILD.md

 ## Fuzzing

 Go code can be easily fuzzed: fuzzing attempts to find bugs by mutating a test input data set and measuring test coverage.
-This complementary technique aims stability issues.
+This complementary technique targets stability issues.

 ### Fuzzing Evm.StepN interface